-There are three easy ways to register:
+There are two easy ways to register

 No, financial aid cannot be applied toward the non-credit classes provided by Continuing Education.

 If we don’t receive the minimum number of students needed to cover expenses for a class, it may be cancelled.
 The cancellation is usually decided at least two days or more before the class start date.
-All students are notified via phone, email, or both, by Continuing Education staff, and refunds are issued (see refund process above).
+All students are notified via phone, email, or both, by Continuing Education staff, and refunds are issued (see refund process below).

 Regardless of the original method of payment, all tuition refunds for Continuing Education classes are issued in the form of a check, mailed to the student or sponsor by the FRCC Cashier.
 The refund check should arrive in your mail within two to three weeks.